When Computers Were Women, 2021

 Here’s an image of the final grid created by reading the data of the CERN punch cards and translating it into a form that can be read by a Jacquard loom mechanism—basically the set of instructions that tells the loom what to do.

-Working with the wonderful all-women weaving team of the Bristol Weaving Mill, Libby Kates in particular, we wove four pieces in total:
+Working with the wonderful all-women weaving team of Dash & Miller in Bristol, Libby Kates in particular, we wove four pieces in total:

 - A literal translation using the CERN punchcards as Jacquard punchcards

 - A visual interpretation weaving the Jacquard grid from piece 1 as if a design rather than a set of instructions